About the Degree

 Students in the dual degree program must complete all requirements of each program.
 Students may choose to complete their first two years of study in either the School of Divinity or the School of Law.
 Two additional years of study are then undertaken in the alternate school.
 The fifth and final year includes dual degree electives offered each academic year as determined and scheduled by each school.
 Upon successful completion of the dual degree requirements, students receive both the Juris Doctor and the Master of Divinity degrees.

-When undertaken as part of the dual JD/MDiv program, the MDiv degree requires completion of 62 hours of divinity coursework including the degree requirements prescribed by the divinity school for graduation.
+When undertaken as part of the dual JD/MDiv program, the MDiv degree requires completion of 57 hours of divinity coursework including the degree requirements prescribed by the School of Divinity for graduation.
 When undertaken as part of the dual JD/MDiv program, the JD degree requires completion of 75 hours of law coursework including the degree requirements prescribed by the law school for graduation.

-Students will be assigned a faculty advisor from each school, and are required to meet with their advisors at least once during each semester of the five-year program.
-Course selection is made in consultation with advisors.
+Students will be assigned a faculty adviser from each school and are required to meet with their advisers at least once during each semester of the five-year program.
+Course selection is made in consultation with advisers.

 Accreditation Information